-PROLOGUE WITH EMIRATES I won’t bore you with yet another Emirates trip report.
+I won’t bore you with yet another Emirates trip report.
 However, I’m glad to report that since my last journey with them, Emirates has finally changed the menu.
 So here it goes:

 For a pre-meal drink I have a virgin cucumber and lime gimlet, which is very refreshing.
 The drink is served with a small dish of nuts.

-For the main course I have the warm smoked salmon, which is served with fava beans.
+For the starter I have the warm smoked salmon, which is served with fava beans.
 The salmon is a bit dry, but otherwise quite good.
 I don’t touch the beans though because I’m allergic to them.
 The starter is served on a tray that also includes a small salad and bread.

 For the main course I go with the chicken cordon bleu, which is served with pizokel and vegetables.
 Pizokel is a very Swiss speciality from canton Graubünden.
 It’s basically Switzerland’s answer to the German Spätzle.
 This dish is quite good.
 What I like in particular is that the food is still hot, and not just warm, when it is served.

 And then for dessert I go with the chocolate mousse on a dark chocolate ganache and raspberry compote.
 Dessert is something Emirates does really well I think, and this one is no exception.
 It’s obscenely rich, with a dense texture that just melts in your mouth.